-A fantastic way to start your journey on the career ladder whilst being employed and paid in a real job, let us clear a few bits up:
+Apprenticeships are a fantastic way to start your journey on the career ladder whilst gaining experience, being employed and getting paid in a real job.

-This one isn’t true.
-An Apprenticeship is simply a different way of learning.
-A different route into employment, often for those who want to get a head start in the job market rather than go to university.
-Learning on the job, whilst getting paid!
+Quite simply, no. An Apprenticeship is simply a different way of learning.
+A different route into employment, often for those who want to get a head-start in the job market rather than go to university; learning on the job, whilst getting paid and gaining experience!

-Apprenticeships start at a lower level than a degree but you can still do higher and degree level Apprenticeships as you progress which are equivalents to going to university.
+Apprenticeships start at a lower level than a degree but, depending on your entry requirements, you can enter at different levels.
+You can also complete higher and degree level Apprenticeships as you progress which are equivalents to going to university.
 It’s, just a different way of learning.

 Why would they be?
 Apprenticeships are now offered all the way through to higher and degree level which is the exact equivalent of going to university.
-The main bonus is that you’ll be more work ready as you’ve gained the experience in the workplace that employers crave.
+The main bonus is that you’ll be more work ready as you’ve gained the experience in the workplace that employers are dying to see.

 No, this is quite a dated view of Apprenticeships.
 Apprenticeships are now offered in over 250 professions including law, social media, journalism and accountancy.
 Everyone’s getting involved.
 Click here to view all the Apprenticeships that we offer at The Sheffield College.

 Around 70% of employers retain their Apprentices when they complete their training.
 Why?
-Because they know you, they already think you’re doing a really good job and they have invested time in your development.
+Because they know you, they know you’re capable of doing a really good job and they have invested time in your development.
 You’ve created a bond.